ikoojos/Survey-on-Algorithm-Debt/README.md

-# **A Syetematic Literature Review of Algorithm Debt in Machine and Deep Learning Systems: Definition, Causes, and Future Directions**
+# **A Systematic Literature Review of Algorithm Debt in Machine and Deep Learning Systems: Definition, Causes, and Future Directions**

 The adoption of Machine and Deep Learning (ML/DL) technologies introduces maintenance challenges, leading to Technical Debt (TD).
 Algorithm Debt (AD) is a TD type that impacts the performance and maintainability of ML/DL systems.
 A review of 44 primary studies expanded AD's definition, uncovered its implicit presence, identified its smells, and highlighted future directions.
 These results serve as a first step for researchers towards an AD-focused research, enhancing the reliability of ML/DL systems.

 ## Repository Structure